What is pba

 “I overreact to things now.
 My response is excessive.”

-PBA symptoms can be mistaken for depression.
+Pseudobulbar Affect (PBA) is a medical condition with symptoms that can be mistaken for depression.
 Read more about the differences between the two conditions.1

-According to an online survey, PBA was estimated to affect approximately 2 million US patients with underlying neurologic conditions.1
+According to an online survey, Pseudobulbar Affect (PBA) is a medical condition estimated to affect approximately 2 million US patients with underlying neurologic conditions.1

 More patients than you think might be suffering from PBA